-The Group does not act as an originator or sponsor in respect to the securitization transactions.
-In addition, the Group does not provide any securitization-related services, such as advisory, asset servicing or management services.
+The Group does not provide any securitization-related services, such as advisory, asset servicing or management services.
 There are no SSPEs included in the regulatory scope of consolidation.

 Article 449 point (e)

 The Group does not provide support to other legal entities.
 Therefore, this point is considered to be irrelevant.